Nim (programming language): Templates

 The genType is invoked at compile-time and a Test type is created.

-Generic
+Generics

 Nim supports both constrained and unconstrained generic programming.
 Generics may be used in procedures, templates and macros.
-They are defined after the proc's name in square brackets, as seen below.
+Unconstrained generic identifiers (T in this example) are defined after the routine's name in square brackets.
+Constrained generics can be placed on generic identifiers, or directly on parameters.